mavera12/EHR/Support-different-random-variable-distribution-types-within-Synthea.md

 | Symptom | range | no | also allows for exact values |
 | VitalSign | range | no | also allows for exact values |

+## Potential Solutions

+### Move units out of ranges/durations
+On the java side of things, if the random variable has units on the same level, it gets placed into a `RangeWithUnits` class.
+Otherwise, it gets loaded into a `Range` class.
+When we support different distribution types, since they will have different parameters, they are likely to have their own java classes.
+If the units are kept with the properties for the distributions, this will likely create the need for two classes per distribution.
+So, something like Gaussian and GaussianWithUnits.
+The downside to the move is that it breaks existing GMF JSON, but it would be straightforward to create a script to translate existing modules.

+* Pros
+  * Cleaner implementation of new distribution types
+  * More uniform state definitions
+* Cons
+  * Breaks existing GMF JSON format
+  * Would require translation of existing modules

+### How to detect distribution type
+#### Add a type property
+Have an extra property in the description of the distribution called `type`.
+All existing values would have to be updated to include a `"type": "normal"`.

+* Pros
+  * Easy for the Gson related code to figure out what is going on
+  * Different distribution types could have the same parameter names
+* Cons
+  * Breaks existing GMF JSON format
+  * Would require translation of existing modules

+#### Auto-detect distribution type based on property names
+Look at the properties specified for the distribution and select one based on property names.
+So if a distribution description in JSON has a `low` and `high` property, use a normal distribution.

+* Pros
+  * Backwards compatible
+* Cons
+  * Requires distributions to specify their properties in a way that does not conflict
+  * Potential for user confusion if a distribution is picked that they didn't expect